wp-plugins/imsupporting/readme.txt

 Donate link: http://IMsupporting.com
 Tags: live chat, live chat software, live chat button, live support button, live chat support, chat widget, chat tool, live chat widget, live chat tool, chat, chat support, instant chat, chat free, chat live, instant chat, chat plugin, live chat plugin
 Requires at least: 3.0.1
-Tested up to: 3.8
+Tested up to: 3.9.2
-Stable tag: 3.8.0.9
+Stable tag: 3.8.0.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OneCLICK Install Live Chat Software.
-A Live chat software plugin for your wordpress website.
+A Live chat software and live chat support plugin for your wordpress website.
-Add live chat to your wordpress site instantly with our Oneclick live chat installation.
+Add live chat to your wordpress site instantly with our easy live chat software installation.
 Live chat software for any website.

 == Description ==
-<h1>Ultra easy OneCLICK Live chat software installation.</h1>
+<h1>Easy to use live chat software for your website.</h1>
 <p>
 Live chat software is a great tool to add to any website.
-With the IMsupporting "OneClick" live chat software installation you can have a live chat account, login to the live chat account and be chatting to your visitors within minutes!<br>
+With the IMsupporting live chat software you can have a live chat account, login to the live chat account and be chatting to your visitors within minutes!<br>
 Add live chat to your site today with our 100% FREE trial.
 Instant access and easy installation.

 For more information, Check out <a href="http://www.imsupporting.com" target="_blank">Live chat</a>

-IMsupporting OneCLICK live chat software.
-Install live chat with a single click of a button.
-Register for live chat, install and login to live chat all in one click.</p>
+Live chat can help increase sales and customer satisfaction by enabling you to chat to your website visitors!</p>